slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 In this Activity, users need to explicitly call the release policy evaluator from CI.
 We can improve UX by doing this automatically:

 1. If you have an internal registry where teams publish their containers / artifacts, the registry itself may evaluate the release policy.
-2. Integration with tooling.
-It's theoretically possible to integrate the call to the evaluator in the package manager.
+2. Integration with tooling: The package manager calls to the evaluator.
 For example, docker CLI could be extended with a `--release-gate-url` to allow users to provide the URL of the evaluator.
 Users would run `docker push ${image} --release-gate-url=https://release.mycompany.com/policy`.
 This would require standardizing the interface to the evaluator.

 ## Take the quizz!